goomcoom/vuex-module-maker/readme.md

 ### State

-Inline with the vuex instructions on creating reusable modules, the state is a callback that returns the state object, similar to how we define the state in vue components ([vuex guide](https://vuex.vuejs.org/guide/modules.html#module-reuse)).
+Inline with vuex instructions on creating reusable modules, the state is a callback that returns the state object, similar to how we define the state in vue components ([vuex guide](https://vuex.vuejs.org/guide/modules.html#module-reuse)).